samsoedien/project-Y/README.md

 - Rewrite class based components to functional using React hooks
 - Rewrite CreateProfile component to have logic for both create and edit functionality using ternary operator

+FIXME:

+- App starts on logged in dashboard while user is not authenticated
+- App does not fill form fields correctly in edit profile

 MISC:

 - Divide Front end & back end into seperate repositories?
 - Revise linting rules
+- Structure collections in Mongo Atlas